saucelabs/sauce-docs/docs/error-reporting/web-console/debug.md

 <img src={useBaseUrl('img/error-reporting/console-views/debug-view.png')} alt="Shows the Debug view." />

 Depending on the type of information in the crash report, the Debugger will show different data.
-For example, with minidump files, we can list a set of threads in the crash report, the callstack of the selected thread, attributes, environment information, modules loaded, and missing symbol details.

-For Backtrace core dump files (BTT), we add automated security and bug analysis, variable information and more.
+For example, the crash report for minidump files shows a set of callstacks from all the threads, and other details such as attributes, environment information, modules loaded, and missing symbols.
+The crash report for Backtrace core dump files (BTT) shows automated security and bug analysis, variables, and more.

 The Debug tool is organized into several sections as described below.

 ### General Information
 This pane is present for the Backtrace snapshot format used on UNIX and UNIX-like systems.
-This includes memory map information, system information, register state and more.
-The Process tab includes deep introspection into the global state of the faulting process, including things like memory allocator metadata such as recently reclaimed items and more (depends on the allocator).
+This includes memory map information, system information, register state, and more.
+The Process tab allows you to analyze the global state of the faulting process, which includes memory allocator metadata, such as recently reclaimed items, and more (depending on the allocator).

 ### Threads
 This pane contains a list of all threads in the dump.
 Threads that have crashed have a red icon next to them.
 Threads that have an arrow symbol next to them can be expanded to more threads with an identical callstack.
 In other words, threads are grouped into a tree if they have identical callstacks in order to ease navigating lots of threads.